 Hi, How are you?
 We are praying for you and hope you are doing well…

 And then – a blank page stares you in the face – you freeze.

 I have literally nothing interesting in my brain, how in the world do I fill the rest of this card/page?!

 Good news, we’ve been there!
-You’re not alone and we’re here to help (and just in time, too, there’s another letter writing opportunity right around the corner – whew)!
+You’re not alone and we’re here to help!
 We’re excited to share a handful of ideas for filling your future letters/gifts!
 After all, who knows how many years they may hold onto these letters and pictures, even into adulthood?
 We know it is just as meaningful to receive their letters, pictures, and drawings.

 So, you’ve got the guidelines about what’s appropriate and what’s not helpful, but when you’re not sure what to write, where do you start?
 Here are our ideas:

 Always ask questions.
 Be curious!
 Isn’t it a great feeling to know someone is interested in who you are?
 Get to know your child with a mix of 2-3 silly and intriguing questions per letter (depending on the age of your child).
 Plus, we already found a great blog who came up with a boatload of suggestions after years of sponsoring through another organization – pretty awesome – check it out here to see which questions might be appropriate for your child based on their age/circumstances.
 We can’t promise your sponsor child will answer each question you ask, but they are encouraged to do their best and it can be pretty exciting to learn things like, “the color I like best is red” for when you’re looking for christmas gift ideas later on!